 Do you know these astonishing best kept London secrets?

 “The writer Samuel Johnson once wrote ‘when a man is tired of London, he is tired of life’ and I could never tire of visiting this great city.
-I’m fortunate to have experienced the city as recently as last week.
 London really does have it all.
 History stretching back to Roman times, the British monarchy, the Thames and all that it represents.
-London is undeniably cool, eclectic, cosmopolitan, cultural and chaotic in a very orderly British way.
-It also has some deliciously intriguing secrets that Trafalgar will unfold.”
+London is undeniably cool, eclectic, cosmopolitan, cultural and chaotic in a very orderly British way.”

 - Hidden cities

 Millions of people tread the concrete pavements of London every day.
 Little do they know that buried beneath the surface is one of the richest archaeological sites in the world?

 London was first settled by the Romans in 43 AD.
 Since then, it’s been built on by the Saxons, the Normans, and later the Tudors and Stuarts.
 What remains of their townships is still buried beneath the city today.